-A god must have a dwelling place worthy of their station; a great hall to hold banquets in, to celebrate their victories, grieve fallen warriors, or simply drink and feast as they might.
+A god must have a dwelling place worthy of their station.
+Across Asgard the gods have a number of great halls to hold banquets in, celebrate their victories, grieve fallen warriors, or simply drink and feast as they might.

 The greatest of the gods celebrate their high deeds in halls that are known far and wide throughout the nine realms.
 These are the most famous of them all.